 Every site has one visitor in common: Googlebot.
 Googlebot is an unusual visitor that few of us understand.
+Understand the persona profile of Googlebot and use it to your advantage.

 If you follow The Conversion Scientist, you know that a failure to understand your visitor is conversion suicide.